pelicanmapping/rocky/README.md

 # Getting started

 ## Build the SDK
+Rocky uses CMake, and we maintain the build on Windows and Linux.
-On Windows, Rocky comes with a handy batch file to automatically configure the project using `vcpkg`:
+Rocky comes with a handy Windows batch file to automatically configure the project using `vcpkg`:
 ```bat
 bootstrap-vcpkg.bat
 ```
 That will download and build all the dependencies (takes a while) and generate your CMake project and Visual Studio solution file.

-On Linux you can use `vcpkg` as well, or you can install the [dependencies](#dependencies) using your favorite package manager (like `apt`).
+If you would rather not use vcpkg, you can build and install the [dependencies](#dependencies) yourself, or use your favorite package manager (like `apt` on Linux).

 ### Dependencies
 Thanks to these excellent open source projects!